CCBR/snakemake_tutorial/docs/usage/task.md

 - Create two different Snakemake commands, one for a dry run and one for a local run to the `run_snakemake.sh`
 - Include the path to the workflow/Snakefile, the config/snakemake_config.yaml
-- Include flags --printshellcmds, --verbose, --rerun-incomplete
+- Include flags --printshellcmds, --verbose, --rerun-incomplete to both commands
+- Include flag --cores 1 for the `run` command

 ## B. Sample Handling